 From choosing which marijuana seeds are best for beginners and where to find them, to how to grow and when to harvest.
 No beginner should be concerning themselves with the expensive and technically difficult setups of hydroponics or aeroponics, so for simplicity’s sake we’ll just focus on good old fashioned dirt.

 Where to Begin: Selecting Seeds

-If you’re a novice in the growing department, or are short on space- feminized and autoflowering weed seeds will be your best friend.
+If you’re a novice in the growing department, or are short on space- feminized and autoflowering cannabis seeds will be your best friend.
 These are easy to snag online.
 Feminized seeds are generally a must for anyone who isn’t trying to breed their own strain.
 Feminized seeds ensure that any plant that will grow will be female- as it’s the females that produce consumable buds.

 While autoflowering seeds aren’t necessarily a must, they’re a good idea for a beginner who wants to grow indoors.
 They are generally smaller than traditional marijuana plants and don’t depend on specific light cycles to flower (more on that later).
 Autoflowering, feminized seeds are essentially the “set it and forget it” version of in home marijuana cultivation.

 Choosing strains is also something to be considerate of if you’re planning on growing indoors.
 Indicas, mostly known for their relaxing body highs, grow short, stout and compact.
 These strains are ideal for anyone who only has a small amount of grow space available.
 Sativas- the weed seed of choice for those looking for a more energetic and heady high- on the other hand grow extremely tall and leggy, but have a lower dried weight.

 Germinating and Potting